tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/quarto-website.md

 Visit the website [here](https://valerievossen.quarto.pub/automated-website---weekly-top-artists/)!

-*To update your site:* Make the necessary changes to the Quarto files in your project directory, then run `quarto publish` in the terminal.
+*To update your website*

+Make the necessary changes to the Quarto files in your project directory, then run `quarto publish` in the terminal.
 When prompted to confirm the publishing destination, press Enter if the displayed URL is correct.

 If you need to publish to a different location, you can update the URL in the `_publish.yml` file before running the `quarto publish` command.